-In November 2014, we and Janssen entered into the Collaboration Agreement, under which we granted to Janssen exclusive worldwide rights to develop and commercialize imetelstat for all human therapeutic uses, including hematologic myeloid malignancies.
-Upon the early termination of the waiting periods under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, the Collaboration Agreement became effective on December 15, 2014.
-Upon the effectiveness of the Collaboration Agreement, we received \$35,000,000 from Janssen as an upfront payment, which was classified as deferred revenue on our balance sheet as of December 31, 2014.
+On November 13, 2014, we and Janssen entered into the Collaboration Agreement under which we granted to Janssen exclusive worldwide rights to develop and commercialize imetelstat for all human therapeutic uses, including hematologic myeloid malignancies.
+Upon the effectiveness of the Collaboration Agreement, we received \$35,000,000 from Janssen as an upfront payment, which we classified as deferred revenue upon receipt.

-Under the Collaboration Agreement, Janssen is wholly responsible for the development, manufacturing and commercialization of, and seeking regulatory approval for imetelstat worldwide.
-To that end, Janssen is currently proceeding with the development of imetelstat with two clinical trials: a Phase 2 trial in MF, referred to as IMbarkTM, and a Phase 2/3 trial in MDS, referred to as IMergeTM.
-Development costs for IMbarkTM and IMergeTM are being shared between us and Janssen on a 50/50 basis.
+Under the Collaboration Agreement, Janssen is wholly responsible for the development, manufacturing, seeking regulatory approval for and commercialization of, imetelstat worldwide.
+To that end, Janssen is currently proceeding with the development of imetelstat with two clinical trials: a Phase 2 trial in myelofibrosis, referred to as IMbark, and a Phase 2/3 trial in myelodysplastic syndromes, referred to as IMerge.
+Development costs for IMbark and IMerge are being shared between us and Janssen on a 50/50 basis.
 Additionally, under the terms of the Collaboration Agreement, we remain responsible for prosecuting, at Janssen's direction, the patents licensed to Janssen at the time we entered into the Collaboration Agreement, with costs shared between us and Janssen on a 50/50 basis.
-The cost-sharing arrangement with Janssen began in 2015.
-As of December 31, 2015, accrued collaboration charges of \$2,328,000 on our balance sheet represent the net amount owed to Janssen for our proportionate share of research and development costs incurred by them under the imetelstat collaboration for the three months ended December 31, 2015.
+The cost-sharing arrangement with Janssen began in January 2015.
+As of December 31, 2016, accrued collaboration charges of \$3,367,000 on our balance sheet represent the net amount owed to Janssen for our proportionate share of research and development costs incurred by Janssen under the Collaboration Agreement for the three months ended December 31, 2016.

-Following completion of the protocol-specified primary analysis of IMbarkTM or after a certain time period after the initiation of the first Phase 3 myelofibrosis study, if any, Janssen must notify us whether it elects to maintain its license rights and continue to advance the development of imetelstat in any indication.
-In the event that IMbarkTM has been terminated early or suspended, Janssen must instead notify us of its decision by the date that is the later of 24 months from the initiation of IMergeTM or 24 months from the termination of IMbarkTM or commencement of the suspension period, as applicable.
+Following the protocol-specified primary analysis of IMbark or a certain time period after the initiation of the first Phase 3 myelofibrosis study, if any, Janssen must notify us of their decision, or a Continuation Decision, as to whether they elect to maintain the license rights granted to them under the Collaboration Agreement and continue to advance the development of imetelstat in any indication.
+In the event that IMbark is terminated early, or placed on clinical hold or suspended by a regulatory authority for an extended period of time, then Janssen must instead notify us of their Continuation Decision by the date that is approximately 24 months after the initiation of IMerge.